Reimagining ECOWAS leadership for a fragmented and uncertain West Africa - MyJoyOnline

 The leadership West Africa needs today is fundamentally different from the leadership that shaped ECOWAS during previous eras.
 The next leader must first be a bridge builder capable of rebuilding trust among member states while opening channels of dialogue with governments that have distanced themselves from the bloc.
 Regional integration cannot be sustained through isolation or confrontation alone.
 It requires patient diplomacy, mutual respect, and a shared commitment to collective interests.

-Third, the organisation needs a citizen-centred regionalist.
+Third, the organization needs a citizen-centered regionalist.
 For too long, ECOWAS has often been perceived as an institution driven primarily by governments and political elites.
 The future of regional integration depends on bringing citizens closer to the project.
-Young people, women, entrepreneurs, civil society organisations, and local communities must be seen not as beneficiaries of regional policies but as active participants in shaping them.
+Young people, women, entrepreneurs, civil society organizations, and local communities must be seen not as beneficiaries of regional policies but as active participants in shaping them.

 Most importantly, the incoming leadership must be prepared to undertake institutional reform.
 Restoring confidence in ECOWAS requires improving transparency, strengthening accountability, enhancing policy implementation, and ensuring that regional decisions are responsive to emerging realities.
 Citizens are more likely to support regional integration when they can see its benefits reflected in improved mobility, trade opportunities, infrastructure development, and economic prospects.